guihtryb/store-manager/README.md

 - `npm install`

-3. Copy the StoreManager.sql file and paste it on your MySQL then execute the file
+3. Copy the StoreManager.sql file content, paste it on your MySQL then execute the file

 ### Conection with the database: